 Dress Code: the Dress code for this event is business/ office casual.

 Summer School on Sytemic Risk:

 A Summer School on the same topic will be held prior on July 21- 25, 2014.
 Click here for more details

 Please sign up with PIMS and then register for the Workshop at the bottom of this page: Registration is open to Academia and Industry participants.

 Accepted summer school students: Please contact Ruth Situma (email@example.com) if you would like to attned the workshop.

 Undergraduate, Graduate and Post Docs: $100

 Please note that a 5% GST will be included in the payment

-If you are an international participant and require a visa to attend this summer school, you can find relevant information here.
+If you are an international participant and require a visa to attend this workshop, you can find relevant information here.
 Apply for your visa well in advance of your travel!

 Please help PIMS to improve the quality of its events and plan for the future by filling out this quick and painless survey.